The self-confinement of electrons and positrons from dark matter: Evolution of the electron/positron density and magnetic turbulence

 We solved the two coupled Eqs.~\eqref{eq:neq} and \eqref{eq:Weq} numerically, with a Crank-Nicolson and explicit scheme, respectively.
 We refer the reader to Appendix~\ref{sec:num} for details on the numerical implementation.

 To understand the level of turbulence that can be provided by DM and the associated diffusion coefficient, we show some illustrative solutions in Figs.~\ref{fig:W_example} and \ref{fig:D_example2}.
-For these plots, we define a reference model with the following ingredients: $m_{\rm DM}=100$ GeV, $\langle \sigma v \rangle=10^{-24}\,\rm{cm^3/s}$, annihilation into $b\bar b$, $\rho_s=4\times 10^7\,M_\odot/{\rm kpc}^3$ and $r_s=1$ kpc (the latter two numbers are chosen to have a typical DM density of dSph galaxies, see later the case of Draco).
-We also set $B_0=1.0\,\mu$G and $v_A= 63$ km/s, unless otherwise specified.
+For the plots of Sections~\ref{sec:eqs} and \ref{sec:dSph}, we define a reference model with the following ingredients (reported also in Tab.~\ref{Table:ref}): $m_{\rm DM}=100$ GeV, $\langle \sigma v \rangle=10^{-24}\,\rm{cm^3/s}$, annihilation into $b\bar b$, $\rho_s=4\times 10^7\,M_\odot/{\rm kpc}^3$, $r_s=1$ kpc (the latter two numbers are chosen to have a typical DM density of dSph galaxies, see later the case of Draco), $B_0=1.0\,\mu$G and $v_A= 63$ km/s.
+In each figure, some of these parameters can be varied, and this is specified in the captions and in the following text.

-From both figures, one can notice that the level of turbulence generated by DM increases towards the center.
+From both Figs.~\ref{fig:W_example} and \ref{fig:D_example2}, one can notice that the level of turbulence generated by DM increases towards the center.
 The main reason behind this behaviour is simply the higher DM density (and thus source term) at smaller radii.
 In the left panel of Fig.~\ref{fig:W_example}, we see that as $B_0$ increases, $W$ decreases.
 This can be understood from Eq.~\eqref{eq:GammaCR} with $B_0$ being at the denominator.
 In other words, the level of turbulence is set by the ratio between the turbulent magnetic field induced by DM and the coherent magnetic field, and, for a higher value of the latter, one gets the same ratio (i.e., the same turbulence) only for a higher DM source term.